How to Use Code signing in MacOS?

 When using the full path for the file name, you can locate your certificate’s common name in the Keychain Access Manager.
 Once you hit Enter, you may need to confirm the action.

-Note: If you receive the “CSSMERR_TP_NOT_TRUSTED” error, you need to install an Intermediate certificate on your machine.
+Note: If you receive the “CSSMERR_TP_NOT_TRUSTED” error, you must install an Intermediate certificate on your machine.
 To do so, view the details of your code signing certificate and locate the Issuer’s Common Name.
 After identifying it, download and install the Intermediate certificate that corresponds to the Issuer’s Common Name.

 Following the installation of the Intermediate certificate, using codesign should go without a hitch.
 However, to make sure that your code signing certificate is trusted and that it can be applied to macOS code signing, you must complete this step.